Grand Slam (bomb): Grand Slam

 The 12.1 ft nose sections were filled by upending them to pour in 9200 lb of Torpex explosive a bucketful at a time.
 Once the tail section was connected, the Grand Slam was 25.5 ft long, 3.10 ft at its widest diameter and weighed 22400 lb.
-As with the Tallboy, the fins of the Grand Slam were angled and generated a stabilising spin and the Grand Slam had a charge-to-weight ratio of 43 per cent.
-Four fuzes were provided, one specially made for the Grand Slam with an 11-second delay, the No. 53 with a thirty-minute delay, a No. 53A with an hour's delay and a No. 37 which had a delay of 6–144 hours.
+As with the Tallboy, the fins of the Grand Slam were angled, generating a stabilising spin and the Grand Slam had a charge-to-weight ratio of 43 per cent.
+Four fuzes were provided, one specially made for the Grand Slam with an 11-second delay, the No. 53 with a thirty-minute delay, a No. 53A with an hour's delay and a No. 37 which had a delay of 6 to 144 hours.
 The first bomb arrived at Woodhall Spa on 20 January and fifteen were expected by the beginning of February.